Huge pileup involving 20 cars shut down I-85 for several hours - NewsBreak

 Huge pileup involving 20 cars shut down I-85 for several hours

-SPARTANBURG, SC (WSPA) — At least 17 people were taken to the hospital this afternoon after a series of wrecks on I-85 in Anderson County resulted in a massive pileup on Monday.
+SPARTANBURG, SC (WSPA) — At least 17 people were taken to the hospital on Monday afternoon after a series of wrecks on I-85 in Anderson County resulted in a massive pileup.

 Nearly 20 vehicles were involved in the accident that happened around 4:30 p.m. near mile marker 31.
 The cars littered the road, causing I-85 to shut down for several hours, according to EMS officials.